1981 World Games: Participants

 58 nations sent athletes to the first World Games.
 The People’s Republic of China was the only communist country represented.
 (Poland was expected but evidently did not show.)
-China had not participated in a summer international multi-sport competition since the 1936 Summer Olympics.
+Mainland China had not participated in a summer international multi-sport competition since one athlete competed in the 1952 Summer Olympics.
 China participated only in badminton, capturing four of the five gold medals.

 World records in waterskiing and powerlifting highlighted the first weekend of competition.
 Ana Maria Carrasco of Venezuela broke her own world record in waterskiing tricks.
 In the 100 kg class in powerlifting, Jim Cash of the U.S. set world records in both dead lift and total lift.

 Two athletes each won four individual gold medals in these games: Steve Rajeff of the U.S. in casting and Juergen Kolenda of West Germany in finswimming.
 Tom Peterson of the U.S., in roller speed skating, and Anne-Marie Rouchon of France, in finswimming, won three each.